Routine

 - Clothing– There is no uniform policy at Hanborough Pre school for the children.
 However, there are logo t-shirts and jumpers available to buy from the pre-school.
 We provide protective clothing when children are engaged in messy activities but our children love to get messy through exciting play so older/non special clothes are advised…

-- Footwear– Children need to wear shoes that are suitable for play indoors such as slippers or crocs.
-The children also need a pair of trainers and wellies for outside play and visiting the Forest School and allotment area.
+- Footwear– The children need a pair of trainers and wellies for outside play and visiting the Forest Explorers and allotment area.
 We encourage parents not to send their child into pre-school in lace up shoes, sliders or sandals due to limiting their play.

 - Change of clothes– Children will need a daily spare change of clothes in their bags as we have a limited amount at pre school.
 Children also gain independence with dressing and undressing themselves should they need to.
 Extra sets of clothes for toilet training are advised.